 by Natalie Osborne | Apr 6, 2023

-In this 7-9 day investigation, students are engaged in a variety of hands-on demonstrations and experiments that will help them to understand thermohaline circulation in the ocean.
-They begin with an introductory activity that helps them to review or arrive at a definition of density, then go on to demonstrate the effects of temperature and salinity on density and design their own experiment to simulate ocean mixing.
-They experiment further with hot and cold water as they consider the effects of tropical and polar climates on ocean currents, and end by writing conclusions to summarize their learning.
+Students engage in a variety of hands-on demonstrations and experiments that will help them to understand thermohaline circulation in the ocean.
+Introductory activity helps define density, then demonstrates the effects of temperature and salinity on density.
+Students design their own experiment to simulate ocean mixing.

 by Natalie Osborne | Apr 6, 2023